claudiocp/ohmydebn/README.md

 For the full list of all Neovim hotkeys configured by LazyVim, please see https://www.lazyvim.org/keymaps.

-# FAQ

-## Is this related to Security Onion?
+# Relationship to Security Onion project and Security Onion Solutions

 OhMyDebn is not directly related to the [Security Onion](https://github.com/Security-Onion-Solutions/securityonion) project.
-OhMyDebn is sponsored by [Security Onion Solutions](https://securityonion.com); however, [Security Onion Solutions](https://securityonion.com) does not provide any technical support for it.
+OhMyDebn is sponsored by [Security Onion Solutions](https://securityonion.com) (SOS); however, SOS does not provide any technical support for it.
 OhMyDebn is intended to provide a general purpose desktop environment so, of course, you could use the included Chromium web browser to connect to your [Security Onion Console](https://docs.securityonion.net/en/2.4/soc.html)!